Little Wing: Recognition and legacy

-Rolling Stone magazine has included "Little Wing" on its list of the "500 Greatest Songs of All Time" at number 357 in 2004, number 366 when the list was updated in 2010, and 188 in 2021.
+Rolling Stone has included "Little Wing" on its list of the "500 Greatest Songs of All Time" at number 357 in 2004, number 366 when the list was updated in 2010, and 188 in 2021 and 2024.
 Several musicians have recorded the song in a variety of styles.

 Gil Evans included a jazz arrangement in his band's repertoire throughout his career.
 A version was later included on an expanded reissue of The Gil Evans Orchestra Plays the Music of Jimi Hendrix (1974).
 In 1987, Evans provided an arrangement and backing for a recording by English musician Sting for his second solo album ...Nothing Like the Sun.
 Murray describes Evans' involvement as "almost his last creative act" (Evans died less than a year later).

-Texas blues musician Stevie Ray Vaughan recorded an instrumental version in 1984, although it was not released until 1991, when it appeared on Vaughan's posthumously released album The Sky Is Crying.
-Vaughan's interpretation of the song won the 1993 Grammy Award for Best Rock Instrumental Performance.
 Irish pop rock band the Corrs recorded the song for their 1997 album Talk on Corners.
 An AllMusic album review noted "[t]he best and most spirited Celtic cut is 'Little Wing,' deliciously resting on the contributions of the dropping-by Chieftains."